Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Hero: There thou prick'st her with a thistle."

-During Shakespeare’s time, herbalists such as Turner, Culpepper, and Gerard extolled the benefits of the blessed thistle, believing it could cure a multitude of ailments—from toothaches and dizziness to fevers, the plague, and even the bites of "mad dogs and venomous beasts."
-Shakespeare himself was likely familiar with its reputed powers, as his character Margaret in Much Ado About Nothing specifically recommends Cardus Benedictus (blessed thistle) as a remedy for lovesickness.
+During Shakespeare’s time, herbalists such as Turner, Culpepper, and Gerard extolled the virtues of the green and yellow blessed thistle, (Centaureus benedicta) believing it could cure a remarkable range of ailments—from toothaches and dizziness to fevers, the plague, and even the bites of “mad dogs and venomous beasts"!

 According to the designer, this tartan was inspired by an old bothy blanket.
 The palette of colours represent the lively earthy tones of the highland landscape.